 Welcome to Chapin’s community resource page for the school’s current building project.
 In order to better support our educational goals, we are expanding our school’s programmatic space.
 We hope you’ll read more about this in our Academic Mission section below.
 This page will be updated when new information is available, so please check back regularly.

-The date of Chapin’s next Community Construction Committee (CCC) meeting is March 6, 2018 at 6:30 p.m.
+April 18, 2018 is the date for Chapin’s next Community Construction Committee (CCC) meeting.
+The meeting begins at 6:30 p.m.